wbalmer/petitRADTRANS/docs/content/adding_opacities.rst

 The opacities can be calculated on any rectangular pressure temperature grid (the distance between grid points may be variable, but it **must** be rectangular for use in petitRADTRANS).
 An example is `this grid <https://keeper.mpdl.mpg.de/f/06d53c2cf1e84cf8ad18/>`_, which we use ourselves for opacity calculations these days, containing 200 P-T points, going from 80 up to 4000 K, and from :math:`10^{-6}` to 1000 bar.

 Now, let's turn towards preparing the ExoCross results for petitRADTRANS.
 We will assume that you have calculated the opacities at all 130 pressure-temperature points.
 The high-resolution wavelength setup between ExoCross and our classical petitCODE/petitRADTRANS opacity calculator is slightly different.
 ExoCross' wavelength spacing varies a bit around the user-defined resolution, whereas our routines preparing the opacity files for petitRADTRANS assume that the wavelength spacing is exactly :math:`\lambda/\Delta\lambda=10^6`, from 0.11 to 250 microns.
 Hence we will first have to rebin the ExoCross results to the petitCODE/petitRADTRANS grid.
-To this end, please download the petitRADTRANS high resolution grid (`wavenumber_grid.petitRADTRANS.h5`_).

-.. _`wavenumber_grid.petitRADTRANS.h5`: https://keeper.mpdl.mpg.de/d/c90c79171ec044039650/

 Next, execute the following command: